McManning/3541-misc/Assets/README-4.txt

 		but for fleeing from predators it's at 20 units.

 Additional features:
+	- Fish can't pass through anything with a BoxCollider
+	- Everything that has FOV (Sharks/Fish) also handle obstruction from BoxColliders via raycasting
 	- Fish are flocking.
-It's not as smooth as I'd like though.
+Movement isn't nearly as smooth as I'd like though.
 	- Fish have an objective (Fishbait) that moves along a spline
-	-

 *	Bezier spline implementation was done prior to us talking about it in class so I didn't realize we were going to go through it.